Highgrove, Upton Snodsbury Rd, Seaford

 The market town of Pershore is Georgian styled and provides high street shopping facilities and supermarket together with an indoor market and leisure complex.
 The river Avon runs to the east of the town lending itself to scenic walks and leisure pursuits.
 There are two medical centres and hospital and town library, together with excellent educational facilities within the area.
 Pershore has Number 8 which is run by voluntary help and provides theatre activities, a cinema, ballet and yoga classes and is very much a part of Pershore community living.

 Off Station Road there is the railway link to London Paddington or Worcester.
-The new Worcestershire Parkway Station is being developed to improve the access and destinations to the south west, the north east, London and the Thames Valley.
+The new Worcestershire Parkway Station has been developed to improve the access and destinations to the south west, the north east, London and the Thames Valley.
 So significantly enhancing Worcestershire’s connectivity to outline regions.
 The motorway is approximately nine miles distant at Worcester junction 7 of the M5, bringing Birmingham to the north and Bristol to the south within commutable distance.
 Other main centres are Stratford-upon-Avon with the theatre and racecourse, Cheltenham with National Hunt horseracing and the Everyman Theatre and major main shopping facilities, Worcester with famous Cathedral and equally famous cricket club together with the River Severn and good shopping centre.